geecq/sonoff-switches/README.md

-# sonoff-switches Code allowing use of multiple switches for Sonoff WiFi Devices.
+# Code allowing use of multiple switches for Sonoff WiFi Devices.